 The PCC of this Church agreed and adopted the above Policy at its meeting on Monday 15 May 2017.

 We have appointed David Wilson and Caryn Weber as our Church Safeguarding Officers (CSO), and Janice Pratt (Children) and Gail Foot (Youth) as our Children’s Champions.
-Hannah Kilpatrick (Drop-In) and Joy Wilson (Seniors) are our Vulnerable Adults Champions.
+Chris Hughes (Drop-In) and Ann Warren (Inclusion) are our Adults at Risk Champions.

 Copies of ‘Safeguarding in the Diocese of London’ and any parish guidelines and procedures are held by Caryn Weber (Safeguarding Co-ordinator), at the Church Offices, 30 Crown Road, TW1 3EE.

 The PCC shall review this policy annually.
 The next review will take place at the first PCC meeting following the APCM 0n Monday 23 April 2018.